jlenoble/singletons/README.md

 * ```'set:array'```: Expects an array (unordered) of arrays (strictly ordered) of objects (strictly compared).
 * ```'set:set'```: Expects an array (unordered) of arrays (unordered) of objects (strictly compared).

+For other element types, you will need to use option 'sub' instead.
+See [Mixed arrays](#mixed-arrays).

 ### ```property:*```

 By default, option ```'property'``` indicates that objects will be compared with regard to a particular property, specified as an option: ```keyFunc({type:  'property', property: 'id'})``` for example.